Automatic-Entrepreneur/Automatic-Entrepreneur/CompaniesHouse/README.md

-Everything in CompaniesHouse is wrapped in two classes.
+# Everything in CompaniesHouse is wrapped in two classes.

-Anything with __ is private and should not be accessed.

 - CompanyInformation
   This is a class which wraps API calls and extraction from accounts.